 Because: It’s an imaginative and distracting break that’s way more fun than a screen.

-Bright ideas: Great for groups; good boredom buster for backseat riders
+Bright ideas: Good boredom buster for backseat riders

 4. Do this: Launch a letter hunt.